xocolatl-aficionado/Quizzeria/README.md

 Once done, go to your console and run the following commands in the order specified.

-This command will install all the prerequisite packages defined in the `package.json` file required to run the project.
+This command will install all the prerequisite packages defined in the `package.json` file required to run the project and perform the testings.

 ```javascript
 npm install